ksharlandjiev/appflow-cdc-test/README.md

       Feel free to modify the entire query if you like!

     - If the Partner EventBridge Rule doesn't work and does not propagate events, please recreate manually.
 There maybe an error in the CFN template - I have to fix.

+    - If the Athena query doesn't work, please edit the Amazon AppFlow - and make sure the ID field is mapped.

   Installation Guide:
   1. Create Salesforce connector profile in Amazon AppFlow